cebsmind/Movie_Recommender/README.md

     "characters": [0.5, 0.6, 0.7]
 }
 ```
-In a real-world scenario, the vectors would be much larger (e.g., 50, 100, 200 dimensions), but we are simplifying for this example.
+In a real-world scenario, the vectors would be much larger (in our case we have 200 dimensions), but we are simplifying for this example.

 Now, let's apply the GloVe model to our tokens list:
 ```python